awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ```

 ------
-#### [ Amazon Rekognition \- Image moderation ]
+#### [ Amazon Rekognition – Image moderation ]

 The following example uses the AWS SDK for Python \(Boto3\) to call `detect_moderation_labels` in us\-west\-2\.
-Replace the red, italicized text with your resources\.
+Replace the italicized red text with your resources\.
 Include the [https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopDataAttributes.html](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopDataAttributes.html) parameter if you are using the Amazon Mechanical Turk workforce\.
-For more information, see [detect\_moderation\_labels](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html#Rekognition.Client.detect_moderation_labels) documention in the AWS SDK for Python \(Boto\) API Reference\.
+For more information, see the [detect\_moderation\_labels](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html#Rekognition.Client.detect_moderation_labels) documention in the *AWS SDK for Python \(Boto\) API Reference*\.

 ```
    response = client.detect_moderation_labels(